lptolik/lptolik.github.io/_posts/2024-03-28-DallE-post.md

 This time we see the cycle, even two of them.
 On top that cycle, for some reason, alien DNA is drawn.
 It is alien, no doubts, as normal Earth-evolved DNA have only two strains, not three.
 Again no meaningful names on the picture, however some could be guessed.
 But they are placed randomly, for example fumarate is not a cyclic hexose, as shown on the picture.

-And the final funny note: glycolysis with smiles:
+And the final funny note -- glycolysis with smiles:
 ![](/images/dalle-3.png)